 motorcycle turned over on road with paramedic standing beside it

-More people ride motorcycles today in Florence, Myrtle Beach and throughout South Carolina than ever before.
+More people ride motorcycles today in Florence and throughout South Carolina than ever before.
 Unfortunately, more motorcycle accidents are occurring than ever before as well.

 The S.C.
 Department of Public Safety reports that during the past decade: